In a dream world, you want to work with a creative partner that pushes you to become stronger as a studio, and Kabam does just that.

-For the Transformers: Forged to Fight cinematics, we thought deeply about each and every character on screen.
+For the Transformers: Forged to Fight cinematics, we carefully considered each and every character on screen.
 What’s Bumblebee like?
 How does he move?
 How does he stand?
-How does he feel?
+How does he “feel”?
 Does he act cocky, or serious, or wild?
 We explored the background of these personalities in tandem with Kabam, ensuring we hit on all the details that make these characters so revered.

 Even under the tight turnarounds of the Transformers: Forged to Fight cinematics, we worked hard to deliver beautiful, high-end models that would excite fans of the 30-year franchise.
-You won’t realize when you see it, but our live action broadcast spot took a very small, nimble team to animate, light, render and composite.
+You won’t realize when you see it, but our live-action broadcast spot took only a small, nimble team to animate, light, render and composite.

 For the live action Transformers: Forged to Fight spot, we had four weeks from green light to completion.
 Thanks to our long-standing relationships with film crews in the Vancouver area, we quickly engaged a crew (who also happen to run the CW Supergirl show) and location manager in the Vancouver area, then casted for a weekend shoot.

-Over a 10-hour day, we concepted and storyboarded the shoot, quickly gaining sign off from Kabam on approach and style.
-Thanks to our precise planning and illustration of all elements prior to the shoot (honed over years of methodically visualising every last detail of our many animation projects!) we delivered the initial edit one day after the shoot.
+Over a 10-hour day, we concepted and storyboarded the shoot, quickly gaining sign off from Kabam regarding approach and style.
+Thanks to our precise planning and illustration of all elements prior to the shoot – honed over years of methodically visualising every last detail of our many animation projects – we delivered the initial edit one day after the shoot.

-We have developed an open and honest working relationship with Kabam, adopting a straight-talking dialogue that’s proven to get results, rather than beating around the bush.
-At Sequence, we prefer to operate an open-door policy, with feedback and clear dialogue encouraged.
+We have developed an open and honest working relationship with Kabam, adopting a straight-talking dialogue that’s proven to get results (rather than beating around the bush).
+At Sequence, we prefer to operate with an open-door policy, with feedback and clear dialogue encouraged.
 The Kabam team will often come and work with us directly in the studio; it’s a creative collaboration in every sense.
-We’ll end up sending videos to each other at two in the morning, acting out scenes.
-And loving it!

-Over our two-year relationship with Kabam, we’ve created 27 pieces of content, all focused on answering that initial problem: ‘how do we keep our audience engaged’.
-The resulting content has been shared across social, online and broadcast, engaging the Kabam gaming community on a regular basis – and we’re proud to be attached to it.
+Over our two-year relationship with Kabam, we’ve created 27 pieces of content, all focused on answering that initial problem: how do we keep our audience engaged?
+The resulting content has been shared across social, online and broadcast, engaging the Kabam gaming community on a regular basis – and we’re proud to be a part of if.

 We’re able to work together with Kabam as two independent creative parties, innovating in different ways, collaborating on projects that we love.
 It’s not agency vs client.
 It’s working together to create the best possible product.
-Marvel Contest of Champions and Transformers Forged to Fight are just that.
+And our work for Marvel Contest of Champions and Transformers Forged to Fight is just that.